oracleot/redux-experiment/README.md

 Just playing with Redux...using React with purely Functional Components.

-Find below the features I'm experimenting with inside the app, and how I brief explanations on how I'm mixing redux state and local state.
+Find below the features I'm experimenting with inside the app, and my brief explanations on how I'm mixing redux state and local state.

 ### 1. Account Balance
 This dude here is totally managed by redux.
 I'm also balanceReducer to exlusively manage this.